C.R.E.W. Begins at Glenwood Landing

 On January 17th, Glenwood Landing began its C.R.E.W.
 (Curious Readers Enthusiastic Writers) festival with an exciting school-wide assembly celebrating over 50 years of C.R.E.W.
 This year, the CREW committee proudly stated that the theme was “Small Moments Big Stories.”
 Students will be encouraged all month to read books about fiction, poetry, non-fiction, biographies, and science fiction, just to name a few and write about them!
 The enjoyable ceremony was filled with songs and a presentation summarizing all of the educational activities that will take place during the month of January.

-Some exciting events for C.R.E.W. this year included:
+Some exciting events that are planned for C.R.E.W. this year include:

 Article and photos by Shelly Newman